awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-capacity-limits.md

 1. On the navigation pane, under **Auto Scaling**, choose **Auto Scaling Groups**\.

-1. On the **Auto Scaling groups** page, select the check box next to the Auto Scaling group whose settings you want to manage\.
+1. On the **Auto Scaling groups** page, select the check box next to your Auto Scaling group\.

-   A split pane opens up in the bottom of the **Auto Scaling groups** page\.
+   A split pane opens up in the bottom of the page\.

 1. In the lower pane, in the **Details** tab, view or change the current settings for minimum, maximum, and desired capacity\.
+For more information, see [Change the size of your Auto Scaling group \(console\)](as-manual-scaling.md#as-manual-scaling-console)\.

-Above the **Details** pane contains overview information about the Auto Scaling group, including the current number of instances in the group, the minimum, maximum, and desired capacity, and a status column\.
-If the Auto Scaling group uses instance weighting, then the information includes the number of capacity units contributed to the desired capacity\.
+Above the **Details** pane, you can find information such as the current number of instances in the Auto Scaling group, the minimum, maximum, and desired capacity, and a status column\.
+If the Auto Scaling group uses instance weighting, you can also find the number of capacity units contributed to the desired capacity\.

 To add or remove columns from the list, choose the settings icon at the top of the page\.
-Then, for **Auto Scaling groups attributes**, turn each column on or off, and choose **Confirm** changes\.
+Then, for **Auto Scaling groups attributes**, turn each column on or off, and choose **Confirm**\.

 **To verify the size of your Auto Scaling group after making changes**
 The **Instances** column shows the number of instances that are currently running\.
 While an instance is being launched or terminated, the **Status** column displays a status of *Updating capacity*, as shown in the following image\.

 ![\[Updating the capacity of an Auto Scaling group.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/asg-console-updating-capacity.png)![\[Updating the capacity of an Auto Scaling group.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/)![\[Updating the capacity of an Auto Scaling group.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/)

 Wait for a few minutes, and then refresh the view to see the latest status\.
-After a scaling activity completes, notice that the **Instances** column shows a new value\.
+After a scaling activity completes, the **Instances** column shows an updated value\.

-You can also view the number of instances and the status of the instances that are currently running from the **Instance management** tab under **Instances**\.
+You can also view the number of instances and the status of the currently running instances from the **Instance management** tab, under **Instances**\.

+**Note**
+You can also use Service Quotas to update the total capacity limits for EC2 instances and other resources in your AWS account\.
+In the Service Quotas console, you can view all your available service quotas and request increases for them\.
+For more information, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.